open-telemetry/opentelemetry-python/docs/examples/opentracing/README.rst

 OpenTracing Shim Example
 ==========================

-This example shows how to use the :doc:`opentelemetry-ext-opentracing-shim package <../../ext/opentracing_shim/opentracing_shim>` to interact with libraries instrumented with `opentracing-python <https://github.com/opentracing/opentracing-python>`_.
+This example shows how to use the :doc:`opentelemetry-instrumentation-opentracing-shim package <../../ext/opentracing_shim/opentracing_shim>` to interact with libraries instrumented with `opentracing-python <https://github.com/opentracing/opentracing-python>`_.